AMID Logo E-BAY Logo

 Shipping from the USA to ETHIOPIA: Certificate of Conformity is mandatory.

-Shipping from the USA to GABON: Trading with Gabon needs to comply with the requirements of the Gabon government's office, Agence Gabonaise de Normalisation (AGANOR) Conformity Assessment Programme called PROGEC in order for their goods to clear customs.
+Shipping from the USA to GABON: Trading with Gabon needs to comply with the requirements of the Gabon government's office, Agence Gabonaise de Normalisation (AGANOR) Conformity Assessment Programme called PROGEC for their goods to clear customs.

 Shipping from the USA IVORY COAST: The Government of the Republic of Côte d'Ivoire (Ivory Coast) has introduced a Verification of Conformity program for all exports to the country.

-Shipping from the USA to KUWAIT: The Public Authority for Industry of the State of Kuwait (PAI) implemented specific guidelines to verify the conformity of all 'Regulated Products' that are exported to Kuwait.'
-These guidelines are diligently enforced and form the Kuwait Conformity Assurance Scheme (KUCAS).
-Exports to Kuwait of these products 'Regulated Products require a Technical Evaluation Report (TER) and a Technical Inspection Report (TIR) to clear customs.
+Shipping from the USA to KUWAIT: The Public Authority for Industry of the State of Kuwait (PAI) implemented specific guidelines to verify the conformity of all 'Regulated Products' exported to Kuwait.'
+These guidelines are diligently enforced, forming the Kuwait Conformity Assurance Scheme (KUCAS).
+Exports to Kuwait of these products' Regulated Products require a Technical Evaluation Report (TER) and a Technical Inspection Report (TIR) to clear customs.

 The M Form number must be shown in the bill of lading.
 Without it, it cannot enter Nigeria.

-Shipping from the USA to RUSSIA, BELARUS, KAZAKHSTAN, ARMENIA, and KYRGYZSTAN: Compliance to Customs Union Technical Regulations is required when exporting to the Eurasian Economic Union - EAEU (former Customs Union).
+Shipping from the USA to RUSSIA, BELARUS, KAZAKHSTAN, ARMENIA, and KYRGYZSTAN: Compliance with Customs Union Technical Regulations is required when exporting to the Eurasian Economic Union - EAEU (former Customs Union).
 Member states are Russia, Belarus, Kazakhstan, Armenia, and Kyrgyzstan.
 GOST certification systems for individual member states are being gradually replaced by certification to the Customs Union Technical Regulations (CUTR).

-Shipping from the USA to TANZANIA: To assure Tanzanian consumers of the safety and quality of imported goods they buy, and to protect Tanzanian manufacturers from unfair competition, the Tanzania Bureau of Standards (TBS), a statutory organization of the government of Tanzania , implemented guidelines called the Pre-Shipment Verification of Conformity (PVoC) to Standards Programme.
+Shipping from the USA to TANZANIA: To assure Tanzanian consumers of the safety and quality of imported goods they buy and to protect Tanzanian manufacturers from unfair competition, the Tanzania Bureau of Standards (TBS), a statutory organization of the government of Tanzania, implemented guidelines called the Pre-Shipment Verification of Conformity (PVoC) to Standards Programme.

-Indicating the geographical region of origin (eg. European Union/Europe) does NOT satisfy this new requirement.
-The “Country of Origin” has to be clearly stated and spelled out in full.
+Indicating the geographical region of origin (e.g., European Union/Europe) does NOT satisfy this new requirement.
+The "Country of Origin" has to be clearly stated and spelled out in full.
 Strict enforcement by the Saudi Port Authority is expected.

 Failure to comply may result in the cargo being returned to the country of origin.
 Penalties may also be imposed on cargo interests.
-Please ensure that your shipments to Saudi Arabia comply with this international shipping requirement to avoid incurring additional expenses and penalties.
+Please ensure that your shipments to Saudi Arabia comply with this international shipping requirement to avoid incurring additional expenses and liabilities.

-International shipping of Household Goods / Personal Effects:
+International Shipping of Household Goods / Personal Effects:

-b) The importer is a foreigner entering the country on a permanent residence certificate, a work permit or a business visa.
-Exceptions have sometimes been made for study visa’s but are not guaranteed.
+b) The importer is a foreigner entering the country on a permanent residence certificate, a work permit, or a business visa.
+Exceptions have sometimes been made for study visas but are not guaranteed.
 A retirement visa is not accepted.

 4) Personal items such as clothing, shoes, sporting and recreational equipment, books, etc may be imported if: